Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Dynamical freezing in Rydberg chains

-One-dimensional chains provide an ideal setting to uncover the microscopic physics of many-body temporal interference.
+One-dimensional chains provide an ideal setting to uncover the microscopic physics of \rg{many-body dynamical freezing arising from temporal interference}.
 We arrange $100$ Rydberg atoms in a snake-like configuration with $4.7~\mu$m spacing (Fig.~\ref{fig:1dchain}, top panels), initialize the system in the vacuum state $\ket{v}$, and measure the Rydberg excitation density $n(T)$ after a single drive cycle.
-Using $\Omega_0 = 2~\text{rad}/\mu\text{s}$ and $\Delta_0 = 20~\text{rad}/\mu\text{s}$, we observe pronounced oscillations in excitation density as the drive frequency $\omega$ is varied.
-These frequency domain oscillations, analogous to spatial interference fringes in the double-slit experiment, arise from temporal interference between dynamical phases accumulated at successive passages through avoided level crossings during a drive cycle.
+Using $\Omega_0 = 2~\text{rad}/\mu\text{s}$ and $|\Delta_0| = 20~\text{rad}/\mu\text{s}$, we observe pronounced oscillations in excitation density as the drive frequency $\omega$ is varied.
+These frequency-domain oscillations \rg{manifest alternating regimes of enhanced excitation and strong dynamical freezing of the vacuum state}, arising from temporal interference between dynamical phases accumulated at successive passages through avoided level crossings during a drive cycle.
 At the first crossing, the system’s wavefunction coherently splits into components evolving along different energy branches, each accumulating a distinct dynamical phase as time progresses.
-When the system encounters the second crossing, these phases recombine and depending on their relative phase difference, interference can be constructive, i.e., yielding enhanced excitation, or destructive, i.e. leading to near complete suppression.
+When the system encounters the second crossing, these phases recombine and depending on their relative phase difference, interference can be constructive, yielding enhanced excitation, or destructive, leading to near-complete suppression \rg{and hence dynamical freezing}.

-In our system, the enhanced Rydberg excitation corresponds to the ``bright” fringes, while dynamical freezing of the vacuum represents the ``dark” fringes.
-The resulting Stückelberg interference pattern extends coherently across the entire 100-atom array, demonstrating controllable vacuum stabilization in a strongly interacting many-body system.
+In our system, the enhanced Rydberg excitation corresponds to the ``bright” fringes, while \rg{the minima represent strong dynamical freezing of the vacuum}.
+The resulting Stückelberg interference pattern extends coherently across the entire $100$-atom array, demonstrating \rg{controllable many-body freezing}.
+To characterize the strength of these fringes we analyze both their visibility and the residual excitation density at the freezing minima.